HandHeldLegend/Pico-W-NS-Example/README.md

   - `B` on `GP15`
 - Keeps both analog sticks centered.
 - Leaves IMU reporting unimplemented.
-- Leaves player LEDs, shutdown handling, and haptics as stubs.
+- Leaves player LEDs and shutdown handling as stubs.
+- Decodes host haptics into raw lookup-index packets, but does not drive a real actuator.
 - Stores host MAC + link key when pairing data becomes available.
 - Uses a fixed example device MAC address in `main.c`.
-- Configures the library with `NS_DEVTYPE_SNES_JP` in `main.c`.
+- Configures the library with `NS_DEVTYPE_PROCON` in `main.c`.

 That makes the project a good transport and protocol example, but not yet a full-featured controller implementation.